We know how complicated it is to deal with polyester, you have to be extra cautious after washing it and soaking it.

 Polyester is the prime material that heavily contributes to making the t-shirts, yes, the daily wearable t-shirts.

-The t-shirts are made with polyester or using poly-blends (poly-cotton, CVC, or tri-blend), so any percent of polyester is heat-prone.
+The t-shirts are made with polyester or poly-blends (poly-cotton, CVC, or tri-blend), so any percent of polyester is heat-prone.

 Constantly stating the fact polyester is heat-prone, we do not mean to frighten you at all. 🙂